Influenza (Flu)

 Pharmacies

-• Many local pharmacies have received the updated COVID-19 and flu vaccines from the Ministry of Health.
+• Many local pharmacies still have available flu vaccines from the Ministry of Health.
 Pharmacies are the primary way that Ontarians access these vaccines.

 Participating community health care providers